Gold Humanism Honor Society Nomination Form

 Based on the statements below, submit a written nomination of a third-year student, resident or faculty member using the online form below.
 You may nominate more than one individual, and your name is not shared with the nominee(s).
 Anonymous nominations will not be considered.

-Nominations will be accepted Thursday, January 16th through Friday, February 7th.
-Nominees will be notified and will be asked to submit a written personal statement to support their nomination due by Monday, February 24th.
+Nominations will be accepted Friday, December 12th through Monday, January 12th.
+Nominees will be notified and will be asked to submit a written personal statement to support their nomination due by Monday, January 26th.
 All nomination materials will be reviewed by the GHHS Selection Committee.
 Those selected will be informed by email in early March.

 Members of the KUMC Chapter of the Gold Humanism Honor Society should exemplify the following characteristics: